ory/sdk/clients/hydra/java/docs/PublicApi.md

 The OAuth 2.0 token endpoint

 The client makes a request to the token endpoint by sending the following parameters using the \&quot;application/x-www-form-urlencoded\&quot; HTTP request entity-body.  &gt; Do not implement a client for this endpoint yourself.
 Use a library.
 There are many libraries &gt; available for any programming language.
-You can find a list of libraries here: https://oauth.net/code/ &gt; &gt; Do not the the Hydra SDK does not implement this endpoint properly.
+You can find a list of libraries here: https://oauth.net/code/ &gt; &gt; Do note that Hydra SDK does not implement this endpoint properly.
 Use one of the libraries listed above!

 ### Example
 ```java